The Curriculum at Crispin

 Students are placed into a range of classes with students from their own year.
 Some of these are ability groupings and some are more mixed.
 GCSE English, Mathematics and Science are all taught in sets while optional subjects are largely grouped according to student subject preferences.
 Our fervent belief is that all students can make excellent progress regardless of their prior attainment or any additional learning needs.
 We carefully monitor the composition of our teaching groups and make adjustments when appropriate.

 As students move into Key Stage 4 they are given the opportunity to opt to follow certain subjects while all following a core academic curriculum.
 Students can opt to follow a range of subjects that will lead to the English Baccalaureate.
 All students study English, English Literature, Mathematics, Science (at least two GCSEs), Physical Education, and Society, Relationships and Values.
-Students then choose four options which can include Geography, History, French, Spanish, German, Religious Studies, Art, Drama, Food and Nutrition, Graphics, Health and Social Care, ICT and Computing, Music, Photography, Sport, Textiles, and Resistant Materials.
-Students can also opt for a programme of Core Support in Year 10 to support their learning in English, Mathematics, and Life Skills.
+Students then choose four options which can include Geography, History, French, Spanish, German, Religious Studies, Art, Drama, Food and Nutrition, Graphics, Health and Social Care, Business Studies, ICT and Computing, Media Studies, Music, Photography, Sport and Timber Technology.
+Students may also be invited to join a programme of Core Support in Year 10 to support their learning in English, Mathematics, and Life Skills.